bbauska/Manhattan-Project-2.0/README.md

 YouTube program <a href="https://youtu.be/jR-h5p2bd-A?list=TLPQMTEwNTIwMjaRJ4fcGKnZGQ">Manhattan Project 2.0</a>.

 First of it, obviously it's understanding the situation, right?
 What do we have our hands on?
-And I've said in some other videos, they took the Manhattan project secrecy and overlaid it on this issue because that secrecy worked well for atomic bomb developments.
-And certainly this whole program in a nutshell, if I were to summarize the 90 plus years of history, it is a reverse engineering program to garner some kind of insight and very few people had that.
+They took the Manhattan project secrecy and overlaid it on this issue because that secrecy worked well for atomic bomb developments.
+And certainly this whole program in a nutshell.
+If I were to summarize the 90 plus years of history, it is a reverse engineering program to garner some kind of insight and very few people had that.

 With top down you could look across the silos and see what was going on.
 It just became very dysfunctional and they were afraid of people being too crossbriefed into the different silos for